luckylooke/dragular/readme.md

 Browser support includes every sane browser and **IE7+**. <sub>_(Granted you polyfill the functional `Array` methods in ES5)_</sub>

+# ````IMPORTANT NOTICE!!!````
+**Maitanance of this library is from now in energy saving mode.
+I will continue to fix bugs which does not require too heavy rewrites like #133 for example.
+Because I am working on new drag&drop library called [dragon](https://github.com/luckylooke/dragon) which will be more customisable/maintainable/usable.
+That is the reason I decided to redirect more of my energy from my other open projects.
+Thank you for your understanding.**

 # [=== Demo ===][2]

 # Inspiration